UMC 20x6/3x7 / N38

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+It's also worth noting that small elements of these products can complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.